AndrewGuerrero/ng-caryll/content/effective_cpp.md

 };
 ```

-This is ugly, but sometimes its better than duplicating code.
+Unfortunately, the cost is elegance.

 #### Conceptual `const`ness

 Sometimes an object's bits need to be modified in ways that are still undetectable to the client.
 Unfortunately, `const` member functions will not allow it.
-To fix this problem, use `mutable` which
+To fix this problem, use `mutable` to
-allows non-`static` data to be changed in a `const` member function.
+allow non-`static` data to be changed in a `const` member function.

 ``` cpp
 class CTextBlock {